 The choice to recognize Peru as the winner was made by a team of specialists, among which are globally recognized tourism experts, famous photographers from the magazine National Geographic and wildlife protection professionals.

 These awards encourage Chinese travelers to search for trips that include unique experiences in nature.
-This is a great motivation for tourism in the countries that are chosen as winners year by year.
+This is a great motivation for tourism in the winner countries year by year.

 It’s been calculated that there are 2.4 million Chinese people interested in traveling to Peru due to its natural attractions, and this would bring in more than USD $7 million.